CalicoCatalyst/UserNoteBot/README.md

 ### Bot Configuration

 ##### Note: Do not use quotation marks in config.ini.
 The program will not run properly if this is done.
-1. Open config.ini in a text editor
+1. Open `oauth.ini` in a text editor
 Open https://old.reddit.com/prefs/apps

 2. Create an app if you haven't already